loverajoel/jstips/README.md

 }
 empty();
 ```
-But, there is another way to make array empty and more performance.
+But there is another way to empty an array that is more performant.
 You should use code like this:
 ```javascript
 var list = [1, 2, 3, 4];